Tm3x/hello-world/README.md

 5.Then installing tools such as VS code and Jupyter notebooks was suggested .

-6.Now we are learning the usage of an external tools such as readme.so
+6.Now we are learning the usage of external tools such as readme.so